 We get it.
 You’re an insurance agent, not a marketing expert.
 However, to grow your agency in today’s insurance landscape, a great content marketing plan is more important than ever.

 We’ve invited some of the most seasoned insurance marketing experts to discuss content marketing and guide you in creating your own content marketing plan.
-Register for this critical discussion and learn how an integrated content marketing strategy can grow your agency.
+Watch this critical discussion and learn how an integrated content marketing strategy can grow your agency.

 Automate Your Content

 And once you’ve thought about your new content marketing plan, take a look at Attract™ – a powerful marketing automation suite that features great tools like:

 - A regularly updated content library

 - Pre-built campaigns for email and social media

 Book a demo today and discover everything Attract™ can do to delight insurance consumers and grow your agency!

 Joel: Hey, everybody.
 Thanks for jumping on.
 I personally couldn’t be more excited to be on this call.
 I think we have an outstanding panel to have an outstanding conversation about real content.
 What do we got here?
 We still got people logging on.
 We’re bang smack on the time, depending what time zone you’re in.
 While we’re waiting for everybody to finish logging on, I’ll just do a quick introduction of those folks that have agreed to be on this panel today.
 On my list here is Manny.
 We’re going to skip you, we’ll do the ladies first, Manny, so take a seat, buddy.
 Of course, we have Ashley Fitzsimmons, who is the customer experience manager at Ohio Insurance Agents Association.
 Ashley, thanks for joining us.